-The oil and gas industry continues to be a hotbed of innovation, with activity driven by an increased need for reducing capital and operating expenses, enhancing workforce safety, reducing the carbon footprint, and optimising production.
+The oil and gas industry continues to be a hotbed of patent innovation.
+Activity is driven by an increased need for reducing capital and operating expenses, enhancing workforce safety, reducing the carbon footprint, and optimising production.
 Digital technologies are enabling the oil and gas industry in achieving these objectives.
 This is characterised by the growing importance of technologies such as artificial intelligence (AI), internet of things (IoT), and robotics in day-to-day tasks.
-In the last three years alone, there have been over 534,000 patents filed and granted in the oil and gas industry, according to GlobalData’s report on Internet of Things in Oil & Gas: Automated drilling tools.
+In the last three years alone, there have been over 523,000 patents filed and granted in the oil and gas industry, according to GlobalData’s report on Internet of Things in oil & gas: automated drilling tools.
+Buy the report here.

 Identifying where a particular innovation is on this journey, especially those that are in the emerging and accelerating stages, is essential for understanding their current level of adoption and the likely future trajectory and impact they will have.

-Within the emerging innovation stage, robotic drilling machines and digital twins are disruptive technologies that are in the early stages of application and should be tracked closely.
-Wellbore drilling optimisation, automated drilling tools, and pressure sensing flow actuator are some of the accelerating innovation areas, where adoption has been steadily increasing.
-Among maturing innovation areas are combined cycle power plants and smart climate control systems, which are now well established in the industry.
+Within the emerging innovation stage, intelligent predictive maintenance, gas pipeline network monitoring, and smart oil & gas wells are disruptive technologies that are in the early stages of application and should be tracked closely.
+Oil well surveillance, embedded controllers, and FCEV fuel monitoring are some of the accelerating innovation areas, where adoption has been steadily increasing.
+Among maturing innovation areas are inspection robots, which is now well established in the industry.